EternityForest/THUNDERWARS/README.md

 This is a unified chart of everything that's going on in the medium term, good or bad, that is bigger than just a simple to-do list entry.

 It can also contain smaller things, if you are attempting to analyze and reveal interconnectedness in a complex situation with many pieces.

+If using paper, this system seems to work much better with sticky notes or cards rather than just writing on paper.

 Every entry should have: